 As the lead curriculum developer for Technovation, I designed and authored the curriculum.
-The curriculum is split into five major categories: ideation, business, marketing, and pitching.
-Each category assumes no prior knowledge and teaches students how to create the necessary materials to participate in the competition.
+The curriculum is split into four major categories: ideation, entrepreneurship, and pitching.
+Each lesson features activities for students to complete to help them learn important concepts and create materials to submit to the competition.

 Entrepreneurship - Students create and execute a business plan to turn their ideas into startup businesses.